 While your designer is going to make decisions based on their expertise, they like to do so while keeping your needs and preferences in mind.
 Any preparation you can do to help them understand you and your business can help them to best meet your needs and the needs of your customers.

-Join us next week to learn about different stages of the web design process so that you can be prepared for what comes next.
+Join us next time to learn about different stages of the web design process so that you can be prepared for what comes next.